Ed Davis (police officer): Lowell Police Department

 Davis served on the Lowell Police Department from 1978 to 2006 when he was appointed Commissioner of the Boston Police Department.
 He held the positions of beat cop, Detective (1982–1984), Detective Sergeant (1984–1986) and Detective Lieutenant (1986–1992), before being promoted to Captain of the Narcotics and Organized Crime Unit in 1992.

 He was named Superintendent of Police, the highest-ranking officer in the Lowell Police Department in 1994.
-From 1994–99, he reduced the crime rate in Lowell quicker than any other American city with over 100,000 residents.
+From 1994 to 1999, he reduced the crime rate in Lowell quicker than any other American city with over 100,000 residents.

 Boston Police Department

 Davis was appointed the commissioner of the Boston Police Department on October 11, 2006.

 Davis is well known for his leadership during the Boston Marathon bombing and subsequent manhunt.
 His actions during these events were dramatized in the film Patriots Day, in which he was portrayed by John Goodman.

 On September 22, 2013, Davis announced his resignation from the Boston Police Department.
 He planned to become a visiting fellow at Harvard's Kennedy School of Government and also assist with a local non-profit helping offenders return to society.
 His final day as commissioner was November 1, 2013.